RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/1-all-about-pages-in-designer.md

 2. **List of all pages in the system** - This section displays the list of all the pages in the system whether created from within Table in Designer or independently.
 The list is arranged in alphabetical order.
 3. **Find a page** - This field allows you to enter a keyword (or a part of it) to filter the list of pages.
 It helps you easily find your desired page from the list.

-## Design Tab of Table in Designer
+## Design Tab of a Table in Designer

 ![Design tab page layout](<Table Design tab layout.png>)